 - HE-AAC: advanced audio coding with high efficiency.
 The sound effect for HE-AAC is better than that for LC-AAC when the audio bitrate is lower than 128 Kbit/s.

-Bitrate (applicable only to Audio Only) The audio bitrate.
+Bitrate (applicable to Audio Only) The audio bitrate.
 Valid values: 8 to 1000.
-Channels (applicable only to Audio Only) The number of sound tracks.
+Channels (applicable to Audio Only) The number of sound tracks.
 Valid values: 1 and 2.
 Trigger Transcoding

-- If you turn on Trigger Transcoding, transcoding is triggered only when a stream is pulled for the first time.
+- If you enable this feature, transcoding is triggered only when a stream is pulled for the first time.

-- If you turn off Trigger Transcoding, transcoding is triggered whenever a stream is ingested, no matter whether the stream is pulled.
+- If you disable this feature, transcoding is triggered whenever a stream is ingested, regardless of whether the stream is pulled.

 - Click OK.